What are the investment charges?

 An illustration based on investing £10,000, split between £8,000 in funds and £2,000 in shares.
 You'd pay an Aviva Charge of 0.40% (£32) and a Fund Manager Charge of 0.35% (£28), plus an Aviva Share Charge of 0.40% (£8), giving a total annual charge of £68.
 It only gives an idea of ongoing charges, and not any initial costs such as trading charges for shares.

-The 0.35% Fund Manager Charge shown is an example, as the actual percentage will depend on the funds you choose.
+The 0.35% Fund Manager Charge shown in the illustration above is an example.
+The actual Fund Manager Charge will depend on the funds you choose and could be higher.

 Performance fee